KNDLife/Resume/index.md

 Welcome to my online resume and project portfolio.
+Here you will find information about me and my goals along with standard resume content regarding work experience and professional organization.
+There is also detailed information on my skills, training and projects, including more details than could be on a standard resume.
+But if you just want a standard resume, there is a link below.

 ## About Me
 As an IT System Analyst with a strong background in networking and desktop support along with CompTIA A+, Network+, and Security+ certifications, I am looking to transition into a dedicated career as a Cybersecurity Analyst.
 I am currently working to complete the Google Cybersecurity Certificate to further solidify my skills in threat detection, risk assessment, and incident response.